nadeemlab/SPT/docs/maintenance.md

   testing environment teardown <span style="color:olive;">...</span><span style="color:olive;">..............................................</span> <span style="font-weight:bold;color:green;">Down.</span>          <span style="color:purple;">(0s)</span>
 </pre>

+Optionally, if the images are ready to be released:

+- `$ make build-and-push-docker-images`

 # Modules
 The main functionality is provided by 4 modules designed to operate as services.
 Each module's source is wrapped in a Docker image.